 No, the GRE test is not required.
 You may submit GRE scores if you feel it will help your application.
 International students from non-US institutions are encouraged to submit GRE scores.

 GRE scores should be sent from ETS to The Graduate School, using code 1565.
 No department code is needed.

 No. All application materials are considered as a whole.
 Recent entering classes have had an average GPA of 3.5.
 In evaluating applicants, the program places greatest emphasis on research experience(s) and letters of recommendation from research advisers.

 Yes.
 The Northwestern University Graduate School requires 90 or above on the internet test for admission to the university.
 The DGP cannot waive this requirement except for applicants with undergraduate or graduate degrees from institutions in the United States or institutions where English is the language of instruction.
 IELTS scores (7.0 or higher) can be used in place of TOEFL.

-No. Lab rotations and courses during your first year will give you an opportunity to explore different types of research before you have to select your dissertation lab and project.
+No, you do not need to have a faculty member accept you into their lab while applying for the program, nor do you need to commit to a particular research area.
+Lab rotations and courses during your first year will give you an opportunity to explore different types of research before you have to select your dissertation lab and project.